H4HWV2011/msjarvis-public-docs/thesis/11-llm-fabric-of-ms-jarvis.md

 ## 11.1 Current Local LLM Inventory

 The current deployment uses a substantial set of base and specialist models served by Ollama, running inside the `jarvis-ollama` container and exposed on port `11434`.
+Figure 11.1 shows how these models are grouped and exposed collectively as the LLM fabric behind the Ollama runtime.
 These models fall into several families:

 - **Core general-purpose models**
   - `llama3:latest`, `llama3.1:latest` – primary general-purpose reasoning models for rich, multi-step questions where high-quality synthesis is important.